 Distributor advances in the consolidated balance sheets, totaled \$293.6 million and \$170.0 million at March 31, 2023 and March 31, 2022, respectively.
 On sales to distributors, the Company's payment terms generally require the distributor to settle amounts owed to the Company for an amount in excess of their ultimate cost.
 The Company's sales price to its distributors may be higher than the amount that the distributors will ultimately owe the Company because distributors often negotiate price reductions after purchasing the products from the Company and such reductions are often significant.
 It is the Company's practice to apply these negotiated price discounts to future purchases, requiring the distributor to settle receivable balances, on a current basis, generally within 30 days, for amounts originally invoiced.
-This practice has an adverse impact on the working capital of the Company's working capital requirements.
+This practice has an adverse impact on the working capital of the Company's distributors.
+As such, the Company has entered into agreements with certain distributors whereby it advances cash to the distributors to reduce the distributors' working capital requirements.
 The Company estimates these advances based on a negotiated percentage of the amount of inventory held by the distributor.
 Such advances have no impact on revenue recognition or the Company's consolidated statements of income.
 The terms of these advances are set forth in binding legal agreements and are unsecured, bear no interest on unsettled balances and are due upon demand.
 The agreements governing these advances can be canceled by the Company at any time.